justinbois/nautils/README.md

 # nautils

-Utilities for parsing nucleic acid sequences.
+Utilities for converting DNA sequences into RNA sequences.